writethedocs/www/docs/conf/eu/2016/news/cfp-tickets.rst

 The Conference
 ---------------

-If you’ve been to Write The Docs before, you know that you’re in for some of most thought-provoking and inspirational days of your professional year.
+If you’ve been to Write the Docs before, you know that you’re in for some of most thought-provoking and inspirational days of your professional year.
 And if you haven’t been yet, join us!
 We’d hate for you to miss out!

 Every year we assemble a group of exceptional speakers to discuss the art and science of documentation.
 You’ll learn about the latest in documentation tools, tech writing theory, content delivery, and more.
 In the past, we’ve had talks on topics ranging from poetry to continuous deployment, from typography to API reviews.

-Write The Docs Europe will be happening in **Prague, Czech Republic**, from **September 18-20, 2016**.
+Write the Docs Europe will be happening in **Prague, Czech Republic**, from **September 18-20, 2016**.

-In addition to the conference itself, we have a host of auxiliary events to round out your Write The Docs experience.
+In addition to the conference itself, we have a host of auxiliary events to round out your Write the Docs experience.

 Auxiliary events
 ^^^^^^^^^^^^^^^^^^^

-Write The Docs is so much more than a conference—it’s a rare and golden opportunity for documentarians to interact with our community in-person.
+Write the Docs is so much more than a conference—it’s a rare and golden opportunity for documentarians to interact with our community in-person.
 Every year we organize a handful of side events to augment the main conference, making it easier for attendees to get to know each other.

 All of these events are optional, but we’d strongly recommend you come into town Saturday or early Sunday so you can participate.